 Application for First-Year Student Admission

 Applications may be filed at any time after the junior year in high school.
 Applicants should submit the required credentials as early as possible, preferably by March 1 of the senior year.
-For students requesting Early Decision, the application deadline is November 15 for notification by December 1, and January 1 for notification by January 15.
+For students requesting early decision, the application deadline is November 15 for notification by December 1.

 All candidates must submit the following:

-- the application for admission, (Susquehanna participates in the Common Application program and welcomes copies of this form),
+- the application for admission (Susquehanna participates in the Common Application and Universal Application programs and welcomes copies of either form),

 - a $35 nonrefundable application processing fee,

 - a secondary school transcript listing senior courses,

 - senior grades when available,

 - a teacher evaluation from a junior- or senior-level academic course, and